NobodyXu/su-any-exec/README.md

 like su and sudo does, which avoids TTY and signal issues (see below).

-Notice that su-exec depends on being run by the root user, non-root users do not have permission to change uid/gid.
+Notice that su-exec depends on being run by the root user, non-root users do not have permission to change uid/gid, or you need to setuid on it.

 ## Usage